I placed my first trade in 2011.

 [^4]: I managed to close my eyes on the cherry-picked part.
 My target was to run a backtest, not becoming George Soros overnight.
 Repeat after me.

-[^5]: To make computing the moving averages efficient and avoid redundant computing, I implemented circular buffers, also sometimes called ring buffers.
+[^5]: To make computing the moving averages efficient and avoid redundant computing, I implemented a [[Circular Buffer (Ring Buffer)]].

 [^6]: Even writing this make my eyes bleed.
 Why those magic numbers?
 But again, we're running a backtest, not competing with Citadel.
 More on all that later.